-BIOL-BOT-311 General Mycology, 3cr
+BIOL-BOT-311 General Mycology, 3 cr.
 The fungi, their laboratory cultivation, natural history, morphogenesis, genetics, and physiology.
 Lecture and laboratory.
+Prereq.: six credits in general biology and BIOL-BOT-318.

-BIOL-BOT-312 Economic Botany, 3 or.
+BIOL-BOT-312 Economic Botany, 3 cr.
 Plants of particular economic significance to humans as sources of food, fibers, flavoring agents, drugs, industrial chemicals; horticultural plants; the role of economic plants in past and modern society.
 Lecture only.
+Prereq.: a course in botany or six credits in general biology.

-BIOL-BOT-313 Plant Anatomy, 3cr
+BIOL-BOT-313 Plant Anatomy, 3 cr.
 The cellular, organismic, and gross structures of the vascular plants; their interrelationships with development and function in time and environment.
 Lecture and laboratory.
+Prereq.: six credits in general biology.

-BIOL-BOT-314 Local Flora, 3cr
+BIOL-BOT-314 Local Flora, 3 cr.
 Phylogenetic interpretation derived from plant diversity; the importance of the patterns of contemporary plants from the standpoint of evolution; taxonomic study of local vascular plants.
 Lecture, laboratory and field work.
+Prereg.: six credits in general biology.

-BIOL-BOT-315 Plant Physiology,.
+BIOL-BOT-315 Plant Physiology, 4 cr.
 Physiochemical basis of plant life, emphasizing life processes of major significance to the seed plants.
 Lecture and laboratory.

-BIOL-BOT-316 Phycology, 3cr
+Prereq.: six credits in general biology, including BIOL-201 and one course in organic chemistry.

-Cultivation and laboratory study of the chlorophytes, cyanophytes, chrysophytes, phaeophytes, rhodophytes, and flagellated types of algae;algal cytology, taxonomy, phylogeny, physiology, ecology, and economics.
+BIOL-BOT-316 Phycology, 3 cr.
+Cultivation and laboratory study of the chlorophytes, cyanophytes, chrysophytes, phaeophytes, rhodophytes, and flagellated types of algae; algal cytology, taxonomy, phylogeny, physiology, ecology, and economics.
 Lecture and laboratory.
+Prereq.: six credits in general biology; BIOL-BOT-318 recommended.

-BIOL-BOT-318 General Plant Morphology, 3cr
+BIOL-BOT-318 General Plant Morphology, 3 cr.
 Principles of plant morphology illustrated by life histories of representative forms of the major plant groups.
 Lecture and laboratory.